 - Avoid stimulants such as caffeine and nicotine close to bedtime.
 When it comes to alcohol, moderation is key.
 While alcohol is well-known to help you fall asleep faster, too much close to bedtime can disrupt sleep as your body begins to process the alcohol.

-- Steer clear of food that can be disruptive right before sleep.
+- Steer clear of food that can disrupt your sleep.
 Heavy or rich foods, fatty or fried meals, spicy dishes, citrus fruits, and carbonated drinks can trigger indigestion for some people.
-When this occurs close to bedtime, it can lead to painful heartburn that disrupts sleep.
+When this occurs close to bedtime, it can lead to heartburn or reflux that disrupts sleep.

 - Ensure adequate exposure to natural light.
 This is particularly important for individuals who may not venture outside frequently.
 Exposure to sunlight during the day, as well as darkness at night, helps to maintain a healthy sleep-wake cycle.